 Funding to move this project forward came from the Federal Highway Administration’s Transportation Infrastructure Finance and Innovation Act (TIFIA) program.
 The initiative provides federal credit assistance in the form of direct loans, loan guarantees, and standby lines of credit to finance surface transportation projects of national and regional significance.

-Design/build is a method in construction in which both the design and construction services are contracted by a single entity known as the design/build contractor.
+Design/build is a construction method in which both the design and construction services are contracted by a single entity, known as the design/build contractor.

-TxDOT conducted a Major Corridor Feasibility Study (view here), which looked at all modes of transportation including biking and rail.
-The study determined that FM 521 also known as Almeda was the “more” preferred route for future rail as it would serve as a logical link to the current METRO red line.
+TxDOT conducted a Major Corridor Feasibility Study, which looked at all modes of transportation, including biking and rail.
+The study determined that FM 521, also known as Almeda, was the “more” preferred route for future rail, as it would serve as a logical link to the current METRO Red Line.

-On a toll road, all motorists pay a fee because all lanes are tolled.
-In contrast, on highways that include managed lanes, motorists typically can choose one of two options.
-They can drive in the non-tolled, general-purpose lanes or pay a toll to drive in managed lanes that can offer more predictable travel times.
-Managed lanes also may include “variable” or “dynamic” tolls that change based on the time of day or increase when traffic is congested and drop when traffic is flowing.
+On a toll road, all motorists pay a fee because the entire roadway is tolled.
+In contrast, on highways that include Managed Lanes, drivers can choose one of two options.
+They can use the non-tolled, general-purpose lanes or pay a toll to drive in Managed Lanes that can offer more predictable travel times.
+Managed Lanes also may include “variable” or “dynamic” toll rates that change based on the time of day, increase when traffic is congested, and decrease when traffic is flowing smoothly.

-Only emergency vehicles will be exempt from paying tolls.
+The following vehicles will be exempt from paying tolls: